GIfatahTH/states_rebuilder/examples/002-form_validation_with_reactive_model/README.md

 # form_validation_with_reactive_model

+> See the source code as the same example is rewritten using function injection.

 In this tutorial we will explore more feature of the `ReactiveModel` and put in practice what we have seen in the first tutorial.

 Let's build a simple login form validation.
 It consists of two input fields and a submit button.